Sigurre/Kickstart/Module_1/README.md

 An IDE is often the most attractive option to new programmers because it seems to have all the features you want, and then some.
 They're great tools to use, but depending on what you're doing it may be like driving a Ferrari to McDonalds.
 There are some situations (and languages) that pretty much *require* an IDE (like *Swift* and its IDE *XCode*).
 Most of the time (particularly in this project) a good text editor combined with the terminal will be more than sufficient.

-Long story short: there are a lot of options here, and what you pick will mostly come down to the type of work you're doing as well as where/how you're doing it, and personal preference.
-I'll go over what I use (and for what) in the **Side Notes** section of Module 1.
+Long story short: there are a lot of options here, and what you pick will mostly come down to the type of work you're doing and where/how you're doing it, as well as personal preference.
+I'll go over what I use (and for what) in the **Tidbits** section of Module 1.
 For now though, here are my recommendations for working with this repo.

 ## Recommended IDEs: Visual Studio Code

 As I mentioned before, IDEs are robust tools with lots of features... but they sometimes have too many features, only support one or two languages, have licensing fees, etc. As I mentioned, there are some languages and types of work you'll want to use an IDE for, but the market for "free and flexible IDEs" is not as big as you would think.

 [Visual Studio Code](https://code.visualstudio.com) is the only IDE I recommend for this project, as well as for beginners and people who need flexibility.
 The program is free and open source, and has a rich community of users and organizations developing extensions for it.
-Need a extension that lets you compile C# programs?
+Need an extension that lets you compile C# programs?
 How about one that lets you manage Docker containers?
 Or maybe you'd like something that gives you more control over how your Python scripts run?
 There are extensions for all of those things.

 VSCode also comes with built in Git tools that are super useful.
 It provides custom themes, keyboard shortcuts, the list goes on...